robotix/2020.robotix.in/_events/crusade.md

 **Note:**

-* The yellow and green squares represent the START and END points in the arena.
+* The yellow and green squares represent the START and END points respectively in the arena.
 The bot has to traverse on the only open path from the START to the END.

 * The red circles represent the glowing LEDs.